Skip to Main Content

 Collection Development

-In developing its collections, UEA Library uses these principles (for full details see our Collection Development Policy and Reading List Policy)
+In developing its collections, UEA Library uses these principles (for full details see our Collection Development and Reading List policies)

 • Digital first.
 To provide good access and help in managing space, UEA Library prioritises ebooks and ejournals over print wherever possible.
 In most cases we will not purchase print where there is an ebook available.